-- II The main functions and responsibilities of the Audit Committee are: - Assisting to establish an environment in which controls can operate effectively. - Overseeing the monitoring of the Group's systems of financial reporting and internal control to obtain early warning of systems weaknesses. - Reviewing the Group's accounting policies and reporting requirements. - Reviewing the Group's procedures established to ensure compliance with all statutory and disclosure requirements. - Assessing the adequacy of management reporting in relation to quality and timeliness. - Recommending the appointment and remuneration of the external auditors and the terms and scope of the audit engagement.
+- The Audit Committee of the Company consists of three directors, two of whom are independent. - The main functions and responsibilities of the Audit Committee are: - Assisting to establish an environment in which controls can operate effectively. - Overseeing the monitoring of the Group's systems of financial report-

-- Reviewing all reports issued by the internal and external auditors and following up the implementation of recommendations made by them. - Reviewing the quarterly interim results and annual financial statements of the Company and the Group before submission to the Board of Directors for approval and to ensure that they are prepared in a timely and accurate manner complying with all accounting and regulatory requirements. - Reviewing and approving the annual internal audit plan. - Reviewing any related party transactions and conflict of interest situations that may arise within the Company and the Group, including any transaction, procedure or course of conduct that raises questions of management integrity. - Considering other issues referred to the Committee by the Board of Directors from time to time.
+- ing, and internal control to obtain early warning of systems weaknesses. - Reviewing the Group's accounting policies and reporting requirements, including budgetary preparation and controls. - Reviewing the Group's procedures established to ensure compliance with all statutory and disclosure requirements. - Assessing the adequacy of management reporting in relation to quality and timeliness. - Recommending the appointment and remuneration of the external auditors and the terms and scope of the audit engagement. - Reviewing all reports issued by the internal and external auditors and following up the implementation of recommendations made by them. - Reviewing the quarterly interim results and annual financial statements of the Company and the Group before submission to the Board of Directors for approval and to ensure that they are prepared in a timely and accurate manner complying with all accounting and regulatory requirements - Reviewing any related party transactions and conflict of interest situa-

+- tions that may arise within the Company and the Group, including any transaction, procedure or course of conduct that raises questions of management integrity. - Considering other issues referred to the Committee by the Board of Directors from time to time.